 Most tourists start in Seoul when they visit South Korea, which offers travelers the perfect blend of futuristic innovation and culture along with stunning temples, landscapes, and culinary delights.
 But don’t sleep on the rest of this beautiful country.
 For modern history, head to the Korean Demilitarized Zone; for volcanic beach resorts, Jeju Island is a must; and the port city of Busan has everything from coastline to nature reserves to natural hot springs.

 To get the best out of your visit, consider booking a trip through a travel agent.
-Tour operator Sky Vacations just announced a vegan food tour of Seoul scheduled for this May, while World Vegan Travel is looking to run a luxury trip to Korea in the near future.
+Tour operator Sky Vacations hosts a vegan tour of Seoul, and World Vegan Travel is looking to run a luxury trip to Korea in the near future.
 But if you prefer to figure things out solo, you can also head to the Visit Korea website for advice and tips on activities, transportation, food, accommodation, and more.

 The top 5 vegan restaurants in Seoul, according to travel experts